hardyoyo/code4lib19-serverspec-workshop/PITCHME.md

 ---
 # Why write tests?
-## with ServerSpec or any similar tool?
+## With ServerSpec or any similar tool?
 * Tests are documentation
 * Your team may or may not survive
 * Provisioning tools come and go
 * No matter what happens to the tools or your team, these tests will persist as documentation of your intentions and proof that the service is configured as you expected

 Note:
-More spearker notes here.
+ServerSpec is one tool for for testing infrastructure, it's not the only option, but it's common enough that if you're looking to write an infrastructure test you should consider using it.

+What is Serverspec?

 ---
 # ServerSpec